josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 <Note>

 This post is a little more hasty than some of my others, in the interest of expedience.
 I hope you'll bear with the poorly edited jumble of thoughts.
 It will likely be edited and changed.
+I also usually avoid cussing on my blog, but I do a little here because it feels warranted.

 Cover image from [this Etsy store](https://www.etsy.com/listing/1341940035/the-beatings-will-continue-until-morale) (unaffiliated).